antonycourtney/tad/README.md

 # Packaging a Release

-I've explored both [electron-packager](https://github.com/electron-userland/electron-packager) and [electron-builder](https://github.com/electron-userland/electron-builder) for packaging.
-For the moment I'm using `electron-builder`, but I'm not currently using the generated install wizard (DMG).
+I'm using   [electron-builder](https://github.com/electron-userland/electron-builder) for packaging, which uses [electron-packager](https://github.com/electron-userland/electron-packager) for creating the App.
+I'm currently building my own `.tgz` file and install script to create the symbolic link in `/usr/local/bin/tad`; I'm not currently using the generated install wizard (DMG).

 Note that, due to an alleged bug in Yarn's handling of sub-processes, *one must use npm (not Yarn!) to run this build step*:

-    $ npm run dist
+    $ npm run build-release

-This should create a full application in `./dist/mac`.
-I've been manually combining that with `tools/scripts/install.sh` in a `./release` staging directory and tar'ing up the result to form a complete release for now.
+This should create a full application in `./dist/mac`, and then will create a full release directory and a `.tgz` file in `./release/tad-X.Y.Z-preview.tgz`
-These latter steps should be automated.

 # Implementation / Architecture